evermind-zz/android_backup_project/.github/README.md

 --no-perms                  do not restore set permissions of that app.
 --single-app                only restore this single app. eg: --single-app org.videolan.vlc --update-tools              force updating tools via git.
-At the moment tar and busybox
+At the moment tar and busybox --list-apps-only            list apps only that might be restore --no-precaution             Do not force user to confirm that he might overwrite files on the device

 some examples:
 ==========